 The current Club operates under the name of the Polish-Australian White Eagle Club Inc. To locals, it’s known popularly as the White Eagle Club, or the Polish Club.
 With the Club’s future now assured with the signing of a new long term lease, the Club is looking forward to an exciting new era servicing both the Polish community and a growing range of non-Polish recreational and community groups and their activities.

-The Club is also a licensed venue, hosting an exciting range of local and overseas music acts and other talented performers.
+The Club is also an APRA-licensed venue, hosting an exciting range of local and overseas music acts and other talented performers.

-The bistro serves Polish cuisine as authentic as to be found in anywhere in Australia: delicious soups, sumptuous pierogi (Polish dumplings), hearty schnitzels, mouth-watering bigos (the legendary “hunters’ stew”) and other trademark Polish dishes.
+The Polo Restaurant at the Club (open Tuesday to Saturday from 6pm) is renowned for its sumptuous pierogi (Polish dumplings), hearty veal & pork schnitzels, mouth-watering cabbage rolls (golabki) and other trademark Polish dishes including famed Polish donuts, paczki.
 The bar has a wide selection of the best beers currently exported by Polish brewers – and for the brave a range of world famous Polish vodkas and liqueurs.
 Don’t be frightened by Polish spelling – the harder it looks to pronounce, the better it tastes … think of it as a word puzzle with the ultimate culinary/sensory prize!

 Like other community groups who use our facilities, we are staffed by volunteers.
 So we’re dependent on the contributions, time and labour of those involved with the WEC to keep us going.
 We’re especially thankful to those who’ve helped keep the club going unlike a number of ethnic clubs in the ACT that sadly are no longer with us.